granthale/granthale.com2/README.md

-Most recent personal website built in Next.js
+This is my most up-to-date personal website.
+It is built using Next.JS.